-Nether Fondle is a village near you, the epitome of British enterprise, stoicism, fair and stupidity.
+Nether Fondle is a village near you, the epitome of British enterprise, stoicism, fair play and stupidity.

-- Meet Righteous Cresswell, local historian, of the community and minister of the parish church of St Agnetha of the Blonde Hair.
+- Meet Righteous Cresswell, local historian and minister of the parish church of St Agnetha of the Blonde Hair.

-- Rub shoulders with Sid Vertigo and the Nether Fondle football team, hopeful of greater success with its new signings of Wayne Penalty, and Sloane Grainger.
+- Rub shoulders with Sid Vertigo and the Nether Fondle football team, hopeful of greater success with the new signings of Wayne Penalty, and Sloane Grainger.

-- Enjoy cultural evenings with Middleton Crisp, poet, or Madame Jen Italia, singer.
+- Enjoy cultural evenings with poet Middleton Crisp, or soprano Madame Jen Italia.

 - Tour the stately home of Hemlock Castle, home of the sugar baron Sir Fester Granule - there is so much to do in Nether Fondle.